shardullavekar/android-sdk/ReadMe.md

 ## Initiating Payment
 To initiate a Payment, the following mandatory fields are required by the SDK.

-1. Name of the buyer
+1. Name of the buyer &nbsp;
-2. Email of the buyer
+2. Email of the buyer &nbsp;
-3. Purpose of the transaction
+3. Purpose of the transaction &nbsp;
-4. Phone number of the buyer
+4. Phone number of the buyer &nbsp;
-5. Transaction amount
+5. Transaction amount &nbsp;
-6. Access Token
+6. Access Token &nbsp;

 ### Generating Access Token
 A valid access token should be generated on your server using your `Client ID` and `Client Secret` and the token is then passed on to the application.